Overnights: Rising Waters

 What do I bring with me?

-Sleeping bags and pillows are necessary, as you will be sleeping on the floor for Outback after Dark and Night Tracks or bunk beds for Rising Waters.
+Sleeping bags and pillows are necessary.
 Camping mats are provided.
 Please be sure to pack appropriate clothing for the predicted weather (sleepwear, change of clothes, towel, wash cloth, toiletries, outdoor garments, and comfortable shoes).
 The program runs rain or shine.
+You must also bring the original signed waiver/emergency treatment release forms for each and every member of your group.

 Do I need to have a waiver/emergency treatment release form?

-Why do I need to submit the waivers/roster before the night of my program?
+Why do I need to submit the waiver/emergency treatment release form.

 Can the group visit the Zoo after their program?